qparis-math/qparis-math.github.io/seminar.md

 ---
-title: Online seminar
+title: Online seminar: Interactions between Statistics and Geometry
 ---
-## On the interactions between Statistics and Geometry

 ![A.D.Alexandrov following the gradient](/images/Alexandrov.png "A.D.Alexandrov following the gradient"){: .align-right width="220px"}
 Starting from January 2024, this monthly online seminar invites researchers working in Geometry or Mathematical Statistics to present a paper, result or idea.
 The aim is to promote communication between the two fields.
 We encourage speakers to give synthetic and pedagogical talks of about one hour, aimed at a broad mathematical audience.
 Topics of interest include (but are not limited to):